Pesticide application on green spaces, golf courses and for pest management

 - Do not use foggers inside residential buildings;

-- Post a sign (PDF 495 Kb) (French only) at every access point when work begins.
+- Post a sign (PDF 495 Kb) (French) at every access point when work begins.

 Compliance with the by-laws of Québec municipalities that regulate the use of pesticides (French) is mandatory.
 Read the Commercial pesticide application webpage for information about the general rules that apply to the mixing and application of pesticides.

 SAgE pesticides provides information on pesticides used for green space and golf course maintenance.

 Pesticide application in daycare centres and educational institutions

 Only certain lower risk pesticides are authorized for indoor and outdoor daycare and school use.
 Check the trade names of the pesticides authorized at the specific locations.